 The first stone was laid in 1578 and you can see how much the area around changed when you see old maps of Paris and see that the end of the Île de la Cité used to be this natural sandbar.

 The presence of the bridge extended the island and, today, the Square du Vert-Galant is located where the sandbar used to be.
-This small park named in honour of Henry IV is a great place to have a bite and watch Paris move in front of you.
+This small park named in honor of Henry IV is a great place to have a bite and watch Paris move in front of you.

 On the eastern half of the Île de la Cité, you are going to find the Notre-Dame de Paris, one of the finest examples of French Gothic architecture and one of the most well-known churches of the World.
-Our Lady of Paris, as the church is called in english, is the seat of the archbishop of Paris and is notable for its reliquary that houses some Catholicism’s most important relics.
+Our Lady of Paris, as the church is called in English, is the seat of the archbishop of Paris and is notable for its reliquary that houses some Catholicism’s most important relics.

 The purported Crown of Thorns, a fragment of the True Cross, and one of the Holy Nails can be found inside the Notre-Dame de Paris away from the eyes of the thousands of people that visit this church every year.